contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A wedding ceremony may be held in a Church building if it does not disrupt the schedule of regular Church functions.
 Weddings should not be held on the Sabbath or on Monday evenings.
 Weddings performed in Church buildings should be simple and dignified.
 Music should be sacred, reverent, and joyful.

 Marriages may be performed in the chapel, the cultural hall, or another suitable room.
-Marriages should follow the guidelines for proper use of the meetinghouse (see [35.5.8](35.md#3558-nonprofit-use-of-church-property) and [35.5.15](35.md#35515-weddings-and-receptions)).
+Receptions may not be held in the chapel unless it is a multipurpose area.
+Marriages should follow the guidelines for proper use of the meetinghouse (see [35.5.3](35.md#3553-member-use-of-meetinghouses—personal-and-family)).

 The Church does not allow its meetinghouses or properties to be used for any purpose related to same-sex, polygamous, unlawful, or other marriages not in alignment with Church doctrine or policy.